jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 ## Tunix: Fine-tuning

 [Tunix](https://github.com/google/tunix) is a JAX-native LLM post-training library open sourced by Google.
 It supports a range of post-training techniques including supervised finetuning, preference tuning, reinforcement learning and model distillation.
-So in this section, we are going to use Tunix to finetune the miniGPT model we just pretrained using LoRA ([Low-Rank Adaptation](https://arxiv.org/abs/2106.09685)) so that the finetuned model generates output of a different style.
+In this section, we are going to use Tunix to finetune the miniGPT model we just pretrained using LoRA ([Low-Rank Adaptation](https://arxiv.org/abs/2106.09685)) so that the finetuned model generates output of a different style.

 +++ {"id": "-kJShd9n_iTl"}